Wind-driven chop building over the ocean during a Miami, FL fishing trip - Nomad Fishing Charters

 When Weather Turns Rough

-Strong winds above 20 knots don’t shut down the bite.
+Strong winds above 20 knots do not shut down the bite.
 They just force a change in tactics.
-The ocean gets bumpy, but the fish don’t leave.
+The ocean gets bumpy, but the fish do not leave.
 Smart captains shift to protected waters, hug the lee side of islands, or tuck in behind reefs.
 Bottom fishing near wrecks or switching to heavy jigs often outperforms trolling on rough days.
 Grouper and snapper feed hard when the water churns.
 The chop knocks bait loose, and predators take advantage.
 The trick is knowing where to hide from the worst of it and how to keep baits in the strike zone.
-Our team at Nomad Fishing Charters has spent years learning which spots hold fish when the wind is up, so you can still have a productive day even when the forecast looks tough.
+We have spent years learning which spots hold fish when the wind is up, so you can still have a productive day even when the forecast looks tough.

 • Find protected spots.
 Bridges, channels, and leeward shorelines

-• Switch to bottom rigs.
-Heavy jigs, big weights, and tough leaders
+• Switch to bottom rigs with heavy jigs, big weights, and tough leaders for wreck and bottom fishing

 • Target aggressive feeders.
 Grouper, snapper, and jacks